logicalgraphs/crypto-n-rust/src/pivot/quizzes/quiz18/BUIDLn.md

 The first one is easy enough.
 The second one can be shunted OFT! into its own quizzy-whizzy.
 Let's start with the first one, then.

-## Pivot quiz 18.d: throttling REST endpoint calls
+## Pivot quiz 18.d: throttled REST endpoint

 OOPHDA!
 I thought the quiz was going to be replacing a call to `first()` (-...equivalent) with a `for`-loop.